-Organic Waste acceptable for Collection is as follows: Food Scraps, Food-Soiled Paper, and yard trimmings (which include green trimmings, grass, weeds, flowers, leaves, prunings, branches, dead plants, brush, tree trimmings, and other types of Organic Waste resulting from yard and landscaping maintenance or removal), and untreated wood and dry lumber, provided all Organic Waste fits inside the Green Container with the lid closed and does not exceed 150 pounds.
+Organic Waste acceptable for Collection is as follows: Food Scraps, Food-Soiled Paper, and yard trimmings (which include green trimmings, grass, weeds, flowers, leaves, prunings, branches, dead plants, brush, tree trimmings, dead trees, and other types of Organic Waste resulting from yard and landscaping maintenance or removal), and untreated wood and dry lumber, provided all Organic Waste fits inside the Green Container with the lid closed.
 Carpets, Non-Compostable Paper, textiles, and Prohibited Container Contaminants shall not be Collected in the Green Containers.
-Residential Customers, upon request, will be provided one kitchen pail for collection of